P3: Prospective Interns

-- Is enrolled in an accredited engineering or science program at a college or university located in U.S. EPA Region VII (Iowa, Kansas, Missouri, Nebraska).
+- Enrolled in an accredited engineering or science program at a college or university located in U.S. EPA Region VII (Iowa, Kansas, Missouri, Nebraska).

-- Has at least “Junior” standing by the start of the summer.
+- At least “Junior” standing by the start of the summer.
 Graduate students are also encouraged to apply.

-- Has completed coursework in chemistry and calculus (Math 106 at UNL).
+- Completed coursework in chemistry and calculus (Chem 109 and Math 106 at UNL).
 Completion of an environmental engineering course is desirable.

-- Pollution Prevention Education—Knowledge of this environmental principle will be advantageous to any future career.
+- Pollution Prevention Education—Knowledge of conservation principles will be advantageous to any future career.

 - College Credit—Earn 3 hours of college credit in a senior-level engineering course at the University of Nebraska-Lincoln.